1. Home

 How Does FBT Affect Your Tax Return?
 (Employee)

-An employee does not pay tax on fringe benefits, FBT is paid by employers.
-Taxable income does not include fringe benefits, and the medicare levy (but not medicare levy surcharge) is calculated without the value of fringe benefits being taken into account.
+An employee’s taxable income does not include fringe benefits, and the medicare levy (but not medicare levy surcharge) is calculated without the value of fringe benefits being taken into account.

 However an individual employee’s tax return is affected in other ways.